-Family 'disgusted' killer doctor wore earplugs during sentencing
+Family 'disgusted' killer Dunedin doctor wore earplugs during sentencing

-The family of a murdered Dunedin teen are "disgusted" her killer was able to wear earplugs through his sentencing, thanks to a Corrections bungle.
+The family of a murdered Dunedin teen are "disgusted" her killer was able to wear earplugs through his sentencing, because of a Corrections bungle.

 Venod Skantha, a former Dunedin Hospital doctor, was jailed for a minimum of 19 years last week when he was sentenced over the death of 16-year-old Amber-Rose Rush.